Hambach surface mine: Lake

 The open-pit mine was put into operation in 1978.
-Every year, about 0.3 cubic kilometres are moved, so that coal and soil with a volume of about 18.6 km³ will be mined by the time the coal runs out in 2040.
+Every year, about 0.3 cubic kilometres of material are moved, so that coal and soil with a volume of about 18.6 km3 will be mined by the time the coal runs out in 2040.
 By April 2009, the overburden was being transported by conveyor belt to refill the now-exhausted Bergheim mine.
-Due to the accumulation of about 1 km³ of material at the Sophienhöhe and the extracted coal, a residual hole was created, which is set to be filled with water after the completion of mining activities.
+Due to the accumulation of about 1 km3 of material at the Sophienhöhe and the extracted coal, a residual hole was created, which is set to be filled with water after the completion of mining activities.

 Pumped-storage plant

-In addition to complete flooding, a pumped storage power plant is also an option on the site.
+In addition to complete flooding, construction of a pumped-storage power plant is also an option on the site.
 A patent from 1995 states that such a pumped-storage plant in the Hambach open-cast mine can be realized and can provide many times the pumped-storage capacity currently available in Germany.
 The increased use of renewable energy makes this option more important and is being followed with interest by the mining authority.

 Floating solar park

 On 6 May 2020, Meyer Burger, a manufacturer of solar cell production machinery, presented its idea for a huge solar park in the Hambach open-cast mine.
-This would generate electricity with a capacity of around ten gigawatts, which would roughly correspond to the capacity of the Weisweiler, Neurath, Niederaussem, and Frimmersdorf coal-fired power plants, which are currently dependent on the open-cast mines.
+This would generate electricity with a capacity of around ten gigawatts, which would roughly correspond to the combined power generation capacity of the Weisweiler, Neurath, Niederaussem, and Frimmersdorf coal-fired power plants, which are currently dependent on the open-cast mines.
 Considerations for later use of the area of fifty square kilometres include flooding to form a lake landscape.
 According to Meyer Burger CEO, Gunter Erfurt, it would be conceivable to cover Lake Hambach with solar modules.
-Up to fifty million solar modules with a capacity of ten gigawatts could be installed as a floating solar park, as has already been realised in other parts of the world.
+Up to fifty million solar modules could be installed as a floating solar park, as has already been realised in other parts of the world.

 According to Erfurt, the construction of a state-of-the-art plant for cell and module production is currently being evaluated.
-In an interview with Radio Rur, Uwe Rau replied that such an idea was feasible, as a major advantage of the Hambach open-cast mine was the power transmission lines already in place due to the power plants, which could thus continue to be used.
+In an interview with Radio Rur, Uwe Rau replied that such an idea was feasible, as a major advantage of the Hambach open-cast mine was the power transmission lines already in place due to the coal-fired power plants in the area, which could thus continue to be used.

 RWE Power AG announced in May 2020 that photovoltaic projects for the Sophienhöhe are conceivable.

 Andreas Pinkwart, Minister for Economic Affairs, Innovation, Digitisation and Energy of North Rhine-Westphalia, also expressed his support for the project.